umbraco/Umbraco.Community.Site.Resources/README.md

 - Already have a relevant sample?
 Just submit it!
 - All experience levels are welcome, beginner to advanced.

-### The contribution template explained
+### The contribution file structure

 Ready to help?
-Add a new JSON file to the `samples` directory using the [template](samples/githubusername.json) as a guide.
-The filename should be your GitHub username all in lower case, with a json extension, so for example: `failureflawless.json`.
+Add a new JSON file to the `samples` directory - the filename should be your GitHub username (in lower case) with a json extension, so for example: `failureflawless.json`.

-Each sample entry can include the following fields:
+Then specify each sample you're contributing with the following fields:

 | Field         | Required | Description                                                               |
 |---------------|----------|---------------------------------------------------------------------------|